 5. Offer Fast And Free Shipping

 More than 45% of customers abandon their carts because of limited delivery options.
-The million-dollar checkout page strategy is to ensure you offer both affordable and fast shipping to your customers.
+The million-dollar checkout page strategy ensures you offer affordable and fast shipping to your customers.

 If you're just starting out and you do not want to handle your own fulfillment, there are many third-party fulfillment service providers you can partner with to streamline the delivery process.